datenstrom/yellow/CONTRIBUTING.md

 1. Write feedback, it helps us to understand what people need.
 2. Fix a problem, use the simplest solution that actually works.
 3. First make it work, then make it better.
-[Read more…](https://developers.datenstrom.se/help/support).
+[Get support](https://developers.datenstrom.se/help/support).

 Thank you.
 Your help is much appreciated. :+1: